cylc/cylc-doc/src/user-guide/writing-workflows/scheduling.rst

 .. _User Guide Required Outputs:
 .. _required outputs:
-.. _incomplete tasks:

 Required Outputs
 ----------------

 .. versionadded:: 8.0.0

-:term:`Task outputs <task output>` in the :term:`graph` are either :term:`required <required output>` (the default) or  :term:`optional <optional output>`.
+:term:`Task outputs <task output>` in the :term:`graph` can be :term:`required <required output>` (the default) or :term:`optional <optional output>` (marked with ``?`` in the graph).

+Tasks are expected to complete required outputs at runtime, but they can finish without completing optional outputs.

-The scheduler requires all task outputs to be completed at runtime, unless they are marked with ``?`` as optional.
-This allows it to correctly diagnose :term:`workflow completion`.
+This allows the scheduler to correctly diagnose :term:`workflow completion`.
 [2]_

-Tasks that finish without completing required outputs  [3]_ are retained as :ref:`incomplete <incomplete tasks>` pending user intervention, e.g. to be retriggered after a bug fix.
+Tasks that :term:`finish <finished task>` without completing their outputs [3]_ are retained in the :term:`n=0 window <n-window>` pending user intervention, e.g. to be retriggered after a bug fix.

 .. note::
-   Incomplete tasks stall the workflow if there is nothing else to do (see :ref:`workflow completion`).
+   Tasks that finish without completing their outputs will raise a warning and stall the workflow when there is nothing else for the scheduler to run. to do (see

+   :ref:`workflow completion`).
 They also count toward the :term:`runahead limit`, because they may run again once dealt with.